 I do know that beauty is much more than skin deep, but also that we live in a society where we habitually judge each other according to how we look, so we may as well try to look our best

-Alice has not been paid for recommendations, either by practitioners for reviewing their treatments or seeking their opinions, or by the suppliers of products and devices that are mentioned on this site or in her book, The Tweakments Guide.
+Aside from occasional sponsored posts which are clearly marked as such, Alice has not been paid for recommendations, either by practitioners for reviewing their treatments or seeking their opinions, or by the suppliers of products and devices that are mentioned on this site or in her book, The Tweakments Guide.
 Practitioners pay an administrative fee for listing on the site.
-Should you choose to visit a practitioner mentioned on this website or in my book, Alice will not receive a referral fee.
+Should you choose to visit a practitioner mentioned on this website or in her book, Alice will not receive a referral fee.
 If you choose to buy skincare or devices on offer through this website, she will receive a small percentage of the cost as commission.
 If you disagree with this, you can buy the products through other channels.